-“Not only do I get to play with the Mormon Tabernacle Choir, I get to do it with Mack Wilberg,” says Danny Soulier, timpanist.
+“Not only do I get to play with The Tabernacle Choir, I get to do it with Mack Wilberg,” says Danny Soulier, timpanist.
 “He is an absolute genius.”
 For Soulier, the hardest piece to play on the timpani is “Come, Come, Ye Saints.”
 The music changes pitches 13 times in 29 notes.
 He has to hit and tune and be involved all the time listening to the Choir.
 “If I am early or late, everyone knows it.”

 Like the Choir, all the Orchestra members are volunteers.
 When the Orchestra first began, many were skeptical that an all-volunteer ensemble could succeed given musicians were used to being paid.
 But the component of service to God brought many fine instrumentalists to the roster who like to turn around in their seats with the realization that “I am playing with the Mormon Tabernacle Choir.”

 Orchestra members, like Choir members, have built strong friendships.
 Much of the comradery comes from tour.
 “In the early years of the Orchestra, one of our conductors was having a hard time getting us to stay quiet,” Moon recalls.
 “He kind of laughed and said, ‘This doesn’t happen in professional orchestras because they don’t all get along quite as well.’”

 Do Orchestra members have a favorite on the program?
 They like them all—“Psalm 148” to “Cindy.”
 But “Come, Thou Fount of Every Blessing” is universally beloved.
 Mack Wilberg’s arrangement—full of emotion—showcases both the Choir and the Orchestra.